ericapinkham/QuantumDataVersioning/README.md

 ### Versioning
 Versioning is handled by `sqlalchemy-continuum`.
 This library extends the object mappers in `sqlalchemy` by triggering an `INSERT` into auxiliary tables every time an `INSERT`, `UPDATE` or `DELETE` statement is committed on one of the versioned objects.
 The fields in the auxiliary table match those of the table being updated, but contain additional fields `transaction_id` and `transaction_end` (along with a few others).
 These fields are foreign key to another auxiliary table `transactions` which stores the timestamps of the transaction.

-To examine the state of a device along with its qubits and gates at given time `@timestamp`, the following query could be executed:
+To examine the state of a device `@device_id` along with its qubits and gates at given time `@timestamp`, the following query could be executed:

 	SELECT @transaction_id := id
 		FROM transaction